jasonbuechler/software-hax-etc/mediawiki-in-freenas-jail.md

 By "idiosyncrasies", I mean whatever isn't identical to a new, stock FreeNAS jail.
 Among other things, this probably means your command-line interface shell (`csh` vs `bash` vs ...), your package manager (`pkg` vs `apt` vs `yum` vs ...), and the individual packages available to your system's package manager.
 (One very notable example is that mediawiki+php come as one convenient bundle in the pkg ecosystem... so if you're working with redhat, for example, you might have to download/wget/git-clone mediawiki to your system and check its requirements for the necessary PHP version, which you would then install separately through your package manager.)

-In the first section below, I assume you've just used the FreeNAS jail manager to create a new jail (with automatic DHCP) and then used the jail-manager to open a console-shell into the brand new jail.
+In the first section below, I'm assuming you've just used the FreeNAS jail manager to create a new jail (with automatic DHCP) and then used the jail-manager to open a console-shell into the brand new jail.
 Since that console can be annoying to use (control-w and copy/paste in particular) my first step is enabling the SSH service and allowing 'root' to connect.

 ---
 ### Basic config for a new FreeBSD/FreeNAS jail